remix-run/remix/packages/create-remix/templates/arc/README.md

 Both Remix and Architect have their own local servers, each of which is responsible for unique tasks related to local development.

-To start t both alongside one another, run:
+To start both alongside one another, run:

 ```sh
 $ npm run dev
 ```

 Open up [http://localhost:3333](http://localhost:3333) and you should be ready to go!

-If you'd rather run everything in a single tab, you can look at [concurrently](https://npm.im/concurrently) or similar tools to run both processes in one tab.

 ### TypeScript